TRANSFORMERS

 Now that I've seen it again, and in its entirety this time around; I can definitly say that this film is a product of its time.
 A thrilling yet mindless action blockbuster/US Military propaganda film with a few product placements and sexist jokes sprinkled in.
 It's not a deep or compelling film at all, and the purpose of this page is not to convice you otherwise.

-I'm not excited that Mr. Explosions is back on board to make five(?) more Transformers films because I know for a fact that none of those five films will ever capture that same feel or that same energy of the first movie.
-It really is one of those films that can never be made again or even be made today.
+I'm not excited that Mr. Explosions is back on board to make five(?) more Transformers films because I know for a fact that none of those five films will ever be as exciting or as hysterical as the first film was.

 The only piece of Bayformers merch I own.